Is This Carpentry?

 Proposed Solution - Corrugated Galvanized Pipe

-The project took about six months of meetings with the homeowner's association and permitting authorities before finally getting approved on the 15th of November.
-I called the pipe company and ordered three five-foot diameter pipes, twenty feet long, and scheduled the delivery for two weeks later.
+The project took about six months of meetings with the homeowner's association and permitting authorities before finally getting approved on November 15th.
+That day, I ordered three five-foot diameter pipes, twenty feet long, and scheduled the delivery two weeks later.
 That put the delivery date near December 1st - the coldest December I had ever experienced.
-This project deployment date was also getting uncomfortably close to my planned Christmas vacation to Corpus Christi, Texas on December 19th, but if all went well, I should be able to fly out of Dulles airport as planned.
+The project deployment date was uncomfortably close to my planned Christmas vacation to Corpus Christi, Texas, on December 19th.
+But if all went well, I should be able to fly out of Dulles Airport as planned.

 The weather took a severe turn for the worse.
-Before Thanksgiving we received approximately six inches of snow and it had been snowing almost every day for two weeks.
-The pipe arrived on schedule, but the severe cold and a foot of snow on the ground made working conditions undesirable, so we decided to wait for the weather to improve.
+Before Thanksgiving, we received approximately six inches of snow on top of the snow that had fallen nearly every day for almost two weeks.
+The pipe arrived on schedule, but the severe cold and a foot of snow on the ground made working conditions torturous, so we decided to wait for the weather to improve.
 We waited and waited.
 Yes, conditions changed.
 They got worse.
-Temperatures near zero with unimaginable wind chills.
+Temperatures were sometimes near zero degrees with unimaginable wind chills.

-On Sunday, December 17th, I met my partner, Aaron Larkin, on the job site to inspect the creek and working conditions.
+On Sunday, December 17th, I met my partner, Aaron, on the job site to inspect the creek and working conditions.
 Aaron was a skilled heavy equipment operator and general construction worker.
-His common since approach to solving problems, and his die-hard persistence, made him an indispensable person to have around on jobs like this.
-The creek was beginning to freeze over, which would make the job impossible to do until it thawed sometime in the spring.
-But there was still plenty of water flowing under the icy surface, so we decided that we better begin the project the next day - the existing bridge was showing signs of collapsing, or we would have waited for better weather.
+His common sense approach to solving problems and his die-hard persistence made him an indispensable worker to have around on jobs like this.
+The creek would soon freeze, making the job grueling, if not impossible, until it thawed sometime in the spring.
+There was still water flowing under the icy surface, so we decided to start work the next day.
+The condition of the existing bridge was questionable, or we would have waited for better weather.

-To prepare for job day, we ordered a load of #57 stone, to use as a foundation for the corrugated pipe, and a few loads of #21A gravel to build up the road and to cover the pipe, once installed.
-We rented a large backhoe to help demolish the wooden bridge, and to carry the heavy sections of CGP from a nearby pasture to the creek bed.
-We scheduled the backhoe and gravel to be delivered first thing the next morning.
+To prepare for job day, we ordered a load of #57 stone to use as a foundation for the corrugated pipe and a few loads of #21A gravel to build up the road over the CGP.
+We rented a large backhoe to help demolish the wooden bridge and to carry the heavy banded sections of CGP from a nearby pasture to the creek bed.
+We scheduled the backhoe and gravel to be delivered early the next day.

-Aaron and I looked at each other with raised eyebrows, wondering if we were doing the right thing; exposing ourselves to severe cold and icy conditions.
-We decided to get some beer and head over to Aaron’s garage to make a list of tools to take to the job and to talk about the next day’s schedule.
-After a couple of brews, we worked out the job details, and left the remaining cans of beer on Aaron’s workbench, thinking that the chilly weather would keep them cold.
+Aaron and I looked at each other with raised eyebrows, wondering if we were making the right decision - exposing ourselves to severe cold and icy conditions.
+We decided to buy some beer and head over to Aaron's garage to create a list of the tools we would need and to discuss the job day schedule.
+We drank two beers each and left the remaining full cans on his workbench, thinking the chilly weather would keep them cold.

-Afterwards, I drove home and prepared for a good night’s sleep.
-While lying in bed, I got a nervous feeling in my stomach thinking about the next day’s work.
+Afterward, I drove home and prepared for sleep.
+While lying in bed, I got nervous thinking about our work schedule.
 What if the gravel does not get delivered?
-What if the forklift doesn’t show up?
-What if we can't finish the job in time for the homeowners to get in and out of their subdivision?
-After about 30 minutes, I finally drifted off into a deep sleep.
+What if the forklift doesn't show up?
+What if we cannot finish the job in time for the homeowners to travel in and out of their subdivision for work and whatnot?
+After about 30 minutes, I drifted off into a deep sleep.

-Monday, December 18th, I woke up at 3am thinking about the enormous job that I was facing, and that I was only about 26 hours away from flying home to Texas for Christmas.
-With any luck, this job would wrap up early and I could still make my flight.
-It was too late to reschedule and too late to get a refund for the ticket.
+On Monday, December 18th, I woke up at 3 am thinking about the tremendous job I was facing and that I was only about 26 hours away from flying home to Texas for Christmas.
+If we get lucky, I thought, this job could wrap up early, and I could still make my flight.
+It was too late to reschedule and receive a refund for my plane ticket.

-At 5am, I got out of bed and put on a pot of coffee.
-It was job day, after all, and time to get moving!
-I looked at the thermometer I had mounted outside my window - 22 degrees (somewhat warmer than it had been in two weeks).
-I knew that dressing for extreme cold was imperative.
+At 5 am, I got out of bed and put on a pot of coffee.
+It was job day, and it was time to get moving!
+I looked at the thermometer I had mounted outside my window, 22 degrees - somewhat warmer than it had been since the beginning of the month.
+I knew that dressing for the extreme cold was imperative.
 I drank some coffee and jumped in the shower.
-I took a hot steamy one, thinking that it was going to be the last time that day that I would be warm.
+I took a hot, steamy one, thinking it would be the last time I would be warm that day.
 What to wear?
-I started with a pair of silk long-johns, that are supposed to be better than standard cotton thermals, because you do not sweat under them (so they say).
-Then, I put on a thin pair of cotton socks covered by some wool socks, a t-shirt, jeans, a cut-off sweatshirt, an insulated flannel shirt, and a pair of insulated rubber work boots.
-All of this clothing was to be covered by a pair of insulated coveralls and heavy coat, to wear when I got to the job site.
-I filled my thermos with coffee, grabbed my coveralls and heavy coat, and made it out the door before dawn.
+I started with a pair of silk Long Johns that are supposed to be better than standard cotton thermals because you don't sweat under them (so they say).
+Then, I put on a thin pair of cotton socks covered by wool socks, a t-shirt, jeans, a cut-off sweatshirt, an insulated flannel shirt, and some insulated rubber work boots.
+All this clothing was to be covered by insulated coveralls and a heavy jacket once I got to the job site.
+I filled my thermos with coffee, grabbed my coveralls and heavy coat, and was on the road before dawn.

 Corrugated Galvanized Pipe